vjsai/gomem/README.md

 gomem
 =====
-An In Memory datastore written in go
+A Light Weight In Memory Key-Value store written in go